okapie/rails5-active-storage-vue2.5/README.md

-# rails5-active-storage-vue2.9
+# rails5-active-storage-vue2.5

 This project was generated with Vue CLI version 2.9.6.

 ## Description

-The project works on the framework using Vue.js version 2.9.6 to build a client-side and rails API mode to build a back-end.
+The project works on the framework using Vue.js to build a client-side and rails API mode to build a back-end.

 ## Development server